sg-s/xolotl/docs/reference/matlab/xolotl.md

 disk and loaded.

 !!! warning
     Do not use this method.
+This method exists so that MATLAB knows how to load xolotl objects correctly